 1. Have the big conversations before you’re deep into planning.

-If you haven’t already, make sure you and your fiancé are on the same page about big ticket items by having intentional conversations.
+If you haven’t already, make sure you and your fiancé are on the same page about big-ticket items by having intentional conversations.
 Things like whether or not you want kids, job/career expectations, finances, how you handle conflict, spirituality/religion you want to carry forward, etc.

 Here’s a great blog to walk you through why each of those is important!
 You’re making a wonderful lifelong commitment.
 Reminding each other you’re on the same page (or finding out that you’re not) with these things can help you decide what’s best for you both in the long run.
 Also, consider some sort of marriage preparation to enrich your relationship!
-We have a free online preparing for marriage course you should really check out!
+We have an online preparing for marriage course you should really check out!
 (And, if you live in WV, TN, GA or FL, it will qualify you for a hefty discount on your marriage license.
 Cha-ching!)

 2. Decide how long you want your engagement to be.